MicrosoftDocs/cpp-docs/docs/cpp/pointers-cpp.md

 * identifier [ [ constant-expression ] ]
 ```

--   However, pointer declarators can be more complex.
-For more information,see [Declarators](http://msdn.microsoft.com/en-us/8a7b9b51-92bd-4ac0-b3fe-0c4abe771838).

 -   Multiple declarators and their initializers may appear together in a single declaration in a comma separated list following the declaration specifier.

  A simple example of a pointer declaration is: